hyperledger/indy-node/environment/docker/getting_started_turnkey/README.md

 # Indy Docker

 A Docker file is provided that creates and configures Indy nodes and clients.
-The resulting Docker image can be used to instantiate the particants in the **Alice Demo** that are described in the [Sovrin's Getting Started Guide](https://github.com/hyperledger/indy-node/blob/stable/getting-started.md).
+The resulting Docker image can be used to instantiate the participants in the **Alice Demo** that are described in the [Sovrin's Getting Started Guide](https://github.com/hyperledger/indy-node/blob/stable/getting-started.md).

 ## Dependencies